io-gui/io/docs/core/getting-started.md

 ## About Io ##

-Io is a JavaScript UI framework for reactive web applications.
-It implements custom elements, virtual DOM, data binding and a simple data-flow design.
+Io is a UI framework for JavaScript applications and custom elements.
+It supports virtual DOM, reactive rendering and data binding.
+It comes with a collection of UI elements suitable for use with other frameworks.

 For a quick start, read this document, then check out the [source code](https://github.com/io-gui/io/).